edirgarcia/ml_net_lab/README.md

 5. Once Anaconda is installed, open Anaconda Prompt and then
    1. Navigate to this enlistment `cd <your_path_here>\ml_net_lab`
    2. Create the ml_net environment `conda env create -f ml_net.yml` (this might take a while)
-   3. On a separate cmd Install the dotnet interactive global tool: `dotnet tool install --global Microsoft.dotnet-interactive --version 1.0.115407`
+   3. On a separate cmd Install the [dotnet-interactive](https://github.com/dotnet/interactive) global tool: `dotnet tool install --global Microsoft.dotnet-interactive --version 1.0.115407`
    4. Activate the conda environment: `conda activate ml_net`
    5. Install the .NET kernel: `dotnet interactive jupyter install` (You might need to close and reopen you Anaconda Prompt for the dotnet interactive tool to load)
    6. Verify the .NET kernel is installed: `jupyter kernelspec list`